-Data revenue for the quarter ended June 30, 2006 was \$74.8 million.
-This represents a \$3.0 million increase or 4.2%.
-International data revenue was basically flat and, therefore, the growth for the quarter can be attributed to the US operations.
-Pass-through data revenue from the purchase of third-party data on behalf of a large client accounted for \$1.7 million of the increase.
-(Pass-though data revenue is offset in cost of data, discussed below.)
-The remaining quarter-over-quarter increase was attributable to Acxiom's US Infobase business which grew 5.0% when compared to the same quarter in the prior year.
+Data revenue for the six months ended September 30, 2006 was \$157.0 million increasing \$7.9 million or 5.3% compared to the same period in the prior year.
+International data revenue increased \$2.6 million or 5.2% due to strong results in the UK operation and a positive exchange rate impact of approximately \$1.3 million.
+Pass-through data revenue from the purchase of third-party data on behalf of a large client accounted for \$2.1 million of the increase (pass-through data revenue is offset in cost of data, discussed below.)
+The remaining year-over-year increase of \$4.0 million was attributable to a 6.8% growth in the Company's US InfoBase business line, offset by reductions in real restate data revenue.